umair-gmrm/Asanbay-Website/DEPLOYMENT.md

 ### Static Files with Dokploy:

-Since nginx is not used, static files are served directly by Django.
-The `collectstatic` command runs automatically on container startup.
-For better performance, you may want to configure a CDN or object storage for static files in production.
+Nginx handles static and media files efficiently, serving them directly without hitting Django.
+The `collectstatic` command runs automatically on container startup, and nginx serves the collected static files from the shared volume.

 ## Services